Reasons Why Articles Are Moderated (& How to Fix Them)

 Should you publish content that contains duplicate content, it may be unpublished by moderators.

-A Hub labeled as having duplicate content may have:
+An article labeled as having duplicate content may have:

 - Text that appears in whole or large part on another site.
 Even if you wrote the text or retain the copyright, you may not republish it on HubPages.
 When content is present on multiple sites, search engines devalue the content that has a later publication date.
-Thus, if you have already published content on another site and republish it on HubPages, your Hub and possibly the entire site will be penalized by search engines.
+Thus, if you have already published content on another site and republish it on HubPages, your article and possibly the entire site will be penalized by search engines.

 - Substantial similarity to another work.

 Please note that the issue of duplicate content is completely separate from issues of plagiarism or copyright (in other words, a moderation for duplicate content is not an accusation of plagiarism).
-All that it means is that we found text very similar to what is contained in this Hub elsewhere on the Web.
+All that it means is that we found text very similar to what is contained in this article elsewhere on the Web.

 - Remove any content that may exist elsewhere online